LoopKit/loopdocs/docs/operation/loop-settings/omnipod-pump.md

 3. If the cannula is safely tucked away, apply the Pod to your desired infusion site.
 If cannula is sticking out, press `cancel` in the upper right corner of the screen and try a new Pod.
 (Report this issue to Insulet; it is a Pod problem.)
 4. Press the `Insert Cannula` button.
 5. Listen to the clicks filling the cannula, wait for insertion and the progress bar to complete.
 The number of clicks to insertion is not consistent.
 The cannula will deploy before the progress bar is completed.
-6. Confirm cannula has deployed: you should feel it and there is a pink slide that can be seen on the outside of the pod as shown in this video: [Inserting the Cannula](https://youtu.be/ss1vpsmaLoI).
+6. Confirm cannula has deployed: you should feel it and there is a pink slide that can be seen on the outside of the pod as shown in this video: [Inserting the Cannula](https://youtu.be/ss1vpsmaLoI){: target="_blank" }.
 7. Proceed to the Expiration Reminder screen to accept or modify the default reminder.

 ![img/pod-setup-02-insert.png](img/pod-setup-02-insert.png){width="650"}